Perform Ring the Bells to end homelessness

 Can we listen to a sample of the carol before we buy the music?

-Yes, a demo recording is temporarily available on Paul Fincham’s SoundCloud channel.
-A new recording by the London Philharmonic Choir will be released in December 2019.
+Yes, a new recording by the London Philharmonic Choir has been released on the LPO label.
 All proceeds from the sale of our recording will be donated to Crisis.
+Stream on Spotify or download from Apple Music.

 Are there any voice part rehearsal tracks to help our singers learn the carol?